Andrew Yarranton: Engineering

 Yarranton is mainly remembered as a navigation engineer.
 His first interest in this was a proposal in 1651 to make Dick Brook navigable from the River Severn to a forge and furnace he owned on the Astley bank of the brook.
 In 1655 he proposed to make the River Salwarpe navigable from the Severn to Droitwich.
 This was partly to be financed with money raised by the town corporation, but came to nothing.
 However the proposal was revived, and the Rivers Stour and Salwarpe Navigation Act 1662 (14 Cha.
 2. c.
 14 Pr.) was obtained authorising the improvement of the Stour and Salwarpe.
 Droitwich Corporation renewed its agreement in 1664, to provide financial assistance to Thomas Lord Windsor (later Earl of Plymouth), who was the scheme's leading financier.
 However, when five of the six locks had been built the proposal was found 'not to answer' and was abandoned.
 A century later the Droitwich Canal was built to fulfil the same objective, primarily that of bringing coal up to Droitwich to boil brine and taking the resultant salt out.

 The River Stour, Worcestershire flows through Stourbridge and Kidderminster to join the Severn at Stourport-on-Severn (which was then the hamlet of Lower Mitton).
-The proposal was that coal from Amblecote and Pennsnett Chase should be brought down railways (known as footrayles) and loaded on to barges to transport down the river.
+The proposal was that coal from Amblecote and Pensnett Chase should be brought down railways (known as footrayles) and loaded on to barges to transport down the river.
 Several attempts were made to improve the river, but each time money ran out, either before it was finished or before a trade could be got going.
 These lasted intermittently until 1680, the later ones being under the immediate supervision of Andrew's son Robert Yarranton.
 The scheme was thus ultimately a failure, but its objectives were achieved at much greater expense a century later by the Staffordshire and Worcestershire Canal and the Stourbridge Canal.

 Yarranton's work on a third navigation, the River Avon, was far more successful.
 William Sandys had improved the river in the late 1630s, but it had passed into the hands of Willam Say (one of his financiers), who was attainted at the Restoration (thus forfeiting his property).
 His rights passed to James, Duke of York, later King James II, who sold them to Lord Windsor in 1664.
 The navigation had languished under its previous ownership and needed substantial further investment.
 Lord Windsor retained the Lower Avon (below Evesham) himself, but employed Yarranton to maintain it, and also to rebuild Pershore sluice (i.e. lock).
 The Upper Avon Navigation (above Evesham) needed much more to be spent on it, and he took partners, including Yarranton.
 Within a couple of years, the river was again navigable, and remained so for over two centuries above Evesham, and ever since below that town.